PM faces drubbing in London local elections as Labour grabs 30-point lead

 At the last borough council elections in London in 2018, Labour beat the Conservatives by 15 points, but that margin has now doubled according to the research by Deltapoll.

-Keir Starmer’s party leads in the capital by 54 per cent to 24 per cent – compared with a victory by 44 per cent to 29 per cent four years ago.
+Keir Starmer’s party leads in the capital by 54 per cent to 24 per cent, compared with a victory by 44 per cent to 29 per cent four years ago.

-Crucially, the “totemic” Tory-held London boroughs of Wandsworth and Westminster are expected to be the key to the election battles on 5 May, which could still determine Mr Johnson’s fate.
+Crucially, the “totemic” Tory-held London boroughs of Wandsworth and Westminster are expected to be key to the election battles on 5 May, which could yet determine Mr Johnson’s fate.

-The Ukraine war has made it highly unlikely that Conservative MPs will topple him over the Partygate scandal – even if he is fined for breaking his own Covid rules, when the police investigation concludes.
+The Ukraine war has made it highly unlikely that Conservative MPs will topple him over the Partygate scandal, even if he is fined for breaking his own Covid rules, when the police investigation concludes.

 However, the prime minister remains vulnerable to evidence at the ballot box that voters have turned decisively against his premiership.

-Worryingly for the Conservatives, National Insurance payments, energy bills and council tax will all rise sharply next month – one month before polling day.
+Worryingly for the Conservatives, national insurance payments, energy bills and council tax will all rise sharply next month – one month before polling day.

-A spring statement next month gives Rishi Sunak the opportunity to ease the pain, but the chancellor is not expected to announce further expensive help for households just yet.
+A spring statement on 23 March gives Rishi Sunak the opportunity to ease the pain, but the chancellor is not expected to announce further expensive help for households just yet.

-The poll was carried out on behalf of the London Communications Agency, whose board director, Jenna Goldberg, said: “From this poll, Labour would appear to be approaching May’s elections in the capital from a position of strength.”
+The poll was carried out on behalf of the London Communications Agency, whose board director Jenna Goldberg said: “From this poll, Labour would appear to be approaching May’s elections in the capital from a position of strength.”

 London’s voters are able to “blame the government for the cost of living crisis”, she said, even as ministers attempt to point to global factors.